tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 <<< @/docs/snippets/middlewares/middleware-example.ts

-You have different use cases to declare and use a middleware as follows:
+You have different usecases to declare and use a middleware as following:

 - [Global middleware](/docs/middlewares#global-middleware): this middleware can be used on the Server,
 - [Endpoint middleware](/docs/middlewares#endpoint-middleware): this middleware can be used on a controller method,